top of page

 Graham-01.JPG

 Above: Lounge areas, or rooms, and walkways, or hallways, are mirrored diagonally across the pool to create a Yin & Yang form.
 The square shape of the spa, as framed by its coping, is expressed onto the patio, by way of banding, that forms a larger lounge area.
-This play on shapes, with mirroring and repetition, creates a space that feels calm and relaxing.
+This play on shapes, with mirroring and repetition, lends continuity to a meditative space.

 Graham-06.JPG

-Above: This set of images features various phases, from pool construction to completion, and illustrates how important planting design is; by itself, the pool looks out of place and clashes with the wooded area in the background.
-Plantings, however, are a connective element that facilitates a friendly dialogue between the pool and its surroundings.
+Above: Various phases, from pool construction to completion, are depicted in this pictorial sequence that illustrates how important planting design is; by itself, the pool looks out of place and clashes with the wooded area in the background.
+Plantings, however, are a connective element that facilitates a meaningful dialogue between the pool and its surroundings.

 Graham-05.JPG

 Above: Completed images looking longitudinally across the pool.
 Patio banding closest to the house is centered on existing deck columns, and the opposite wall of the pool is aligned with the existing deck staircase.
-These, and other details, create an outdoor living space that expresses the architectural characteristics of the residence into the landscape.
+These, and other details, reflect a curated outdoor living space that expresses the architectural characteristics of the residence into the landscape.

 © 2021 - 2025 | Landscape Design Consulting PC | All Rights Reserved